mhenrixon/json_spec/README.md

 end
 ```

-Now, you can use the json_spec steps in your features:
+Now, you can use the rspec-oj steps in your features:

 ```cucumber
 Feature: User API